Holes in Convex and Simple Drawings: Introduction

 \section{Introduction}

 A classic theorem from combinatorial geometry is the Erd\H{o}s--Szekeres theorem~\cite{ErdosSzekeres1935}.
-It states that for every $k \in \mathbb{N}$ every sufficiently large point set in general position (i.e., no three points on a line) contains a subset of $k$ points that are the vertices of a convex polygon, a so called \emph{$k$-gon}.

-In this article we will focus on a prominent variant of the Erd\H{o}s--Szekeres theorem suggested by Erd\H{o}s himself~\cite{erdos75_problems}, which asks for the existence of \emph{empty} $k$-gons, also known as $k$-holes.
+It states that for every $k \in \mathbb{N}$ every sufficiently large point set in general position (that is, no three points on a line) contains a subset of $k$ points that are the vertices of a convex polygon, a so called \emph{$k$-gon}.
+In this article we focus on a prominent variant of the Erd\H{o}s--Szekeres theorem suggested by Erd\H{o}s himself~\cite{erdos75_problems}, which asks for the existence of \emph{empty} $k$-gons, also known as $k$-holes.
 A \emph{$k$-hole} $H$ in a point set $P$ is a $k$-gon with the property that there are no points of~$P$ in the interior of the convex hull of~$H$.
-It is known that every sufficiently large point set contains a $6$-hole \cite{Gerken2008,Nicolas2007} and that there are arbitrarily large point sets without $7$-holes~\cite{Horton1983}.
+It is known that every sufficiently large point set contains a $6$-hole~\cite{Gerken2008,Nicolas2007} and that there are arbitrarily large point sets without $7$-holes~\cite{Horton1983}.

 Point sets in general position are in correspondence with \emph{geometric drawings} of the complete graph where vertices are mapped to points and edges are drawn as straight-line segments between the vertices.
 In this article we generalize the notion of holes to simple drawings of the complete graph~$K_n$.
 In a \emph{simple drawing}, vertices are mapped to distinct points in the plane (or on the sphere) and edges are mapped to simple curves connecting the two corresponding vertices such that two edges have at most one point in common, which is either a common vertex or a proper crossing.
-In the course of this article, we will see that many important properties do not depend on the full drawing but only on the underlying combinatorics, more specifically on the isomorphism class of a drawing.
+In the course of this article, we will see that many important properties do not depend on the full drawing but only on the underlying combinatorics, more specifically, on the isomorphism class of a drawing.
 We call two simple drawings of the same graph \emph{isomorphic}\footnote{This isomorphism is often referred to as \enquote{weak isomorphism} since there also exist stronger notions.} if there is a bijection between their vertex sets such that the corresponding pairs of edges cross.
 Note that this isomorphism is independent of the choice of the outer cell and thus only encodes the simple drawing on the sphere.